Dominion Energy: Cove Point LNG import facility

+Coastal Virginia Offshore Wind

 Dominion is constructing a massive offshore wind farm off of the coast of Virginia, the project being named Coastal Virginia Offshore Wind, or CVOW.
 This project will add more than 2,600 megawatts of clean energy to their grid, with 220 wind turbines capable of powering 650,000 homes at peak.
 This project will be the country's second offshore wind project, but the first of its kind to be installed in federal waters, sited roughly 27 miles off the Virginian coast.
 Dominion currently has two turbines constructed as a pilot project, planning for all turbines to be in place by 2026.
 In December 2020, the keel was laid for the project's novel Jones Act-compliant offshore WTIV, the Charybdis, under construction at Keppel AmFELS shipyards in Brownsville, Texas.

 Political activities

+Dominion Energy has long played a prominent role in Virginia politics through its corporate political action committee (PAC), which is the single largest source of corporate political donations in the state.
+Since 1996, the Dominion PAC has contributed over $38 million to state political candidates and elected officials, with the funds split nearly evenly between Democrats and Republicans.
+Critics argue that the utility uses its financial influence to shape policy and weaken regulatory oversight in ways that benefit its business interests.

-The Dominion Political Action Committee (PAC) has been very active in donating to Virginia candidates.
-In 2009, the Dominion PAC donated a total of $814,885 with 56% going to Republicans and 41% to Democrats.
-In 2008, the PAC donated $539,038 with 50% going to Republicans and 47% to Democrats.
-In the 2016 election cycle, the PAC contributed $1,276,016.17 to various political candidates and committees.
+In 2009, Dominion’s PAC contributed $814,885 with a slim majority going towards Republican and 41% to Democrats.
+In 2008, it contributed $539,038, half of which went to Republicans, 47% to Democrats.
+During the 2016 election cycle, Dominion contributed nearly $1.3 million to political candidates and committees.

-Lobbyists for Dominion worked to pass West Virginia's Critical Infrastructure Protection Act, a 2021 law creating felony penalties for trespassing offenses targeting oil and gas facilities, which was described by its sponsor John Kelly as having been "requested by the natural gas industry".
+In the 2022–2023 election cycle, Dominion contributed $13.1 million to political candidates and organizations in Virginia, making it the single largest corporate donor in the state.
+Several lawmakers, including House Speaker Don Scott, Senators Mamie Locke and Louise Lucas, and Delegate Terry Kilgore, each received over $500,000 in contributions.
+Dominion was the single largest corporate donor during the 2023 election cycle.

+In the 2024-2025 cycle, Dominion’s contributions grew even more, reaching a total of $19.3 million over the two years.

+To date, Dominion has contributed $3.6 million to Speaker Don Scott’s campaign and PAC accounts, making him the single largest individual recipient ever of Dominion funding.